 3) A parent appointed by the Principal or by the Board of Directors, depending upon who convenes the panel.

-The hearing to challenge the education record shall be held within thirty (30) days of the date of the request for a hearing, notice of the date, time and place of the hearing will be sent by Los Angeles Leadership Primary Academy to the parent or eligible student no later than twenty (20) days before the hearing.
+The hearing to challenge the education record shall be held within thirty (30) days of the date of the request for a hearing.
+Notice of the date, time and place of the hearing will be sent by Los Angeles Leadership Primary Academy to the parent or eligible student no later than twenty (20) days before the hearing.

-The hearing will be conducted by the Principal or his/her designee, who shall not be required to use formal rules of evidence or procedure.
+The hearing will be conducted by the Principal or designee, who shall not be required to use formal rules of evidence or procedure.
 The parent or eligible student will be given a full and fair opportunity to present evidence relevant to the issues relating to the challenge to the education record.
 The parent or eligible student may also, at his/her own expense, be assisted or represented by one or more individuals of his/her choice, including an attorney.
-The decision of the Principal or his/her designee will be based solely on the evidence presented at the hearing and is final.
+The decision of the Principal or designee will be based solely on the evidence presented at the hearing and is final.
 Within thirty (30) days after the conclusion of the hearing, Los Angeles Leadership Primary Academy’s decision regarding the challenge will be made in writing and will include a summary of the evidence and the reasons for the decision.

-If, as a result of the hearing, the Los Angeles Leadership Primary Academy decides that the information is inaccurate, misleading or otherwise in violation of the privacy rights of the student, it will amend the record accordingly and inform the parent or eligible student of the amendment in writing.
+If, as a result of the hearing, the Los Angeles Leadership Primary Academy decides that the information is inaccurate, misleading or in violation of the privacy rights of the student, it will amend the record accordingly and inform the parent or eligible student of the amendment in writing.

 If, as a result of the hearing, Los Angeles Leadership Primary Academy decides that the information in the education record is not inaccurate, misleading or otherwise in violation of the privacy rights of the student, it shall inform the parent or eligible student of the right to place a statement in the record commenting on the contested information in the record or stating why he/she disagrees with the decision of Los Angeles Leadership Primary Academy, or both.
 If Los Angeles Leadership Primary Academy places a statement by the parent or eligible student in the education records of a student, it will maintain the statement with the contested part of the record for as long as the record is maintained and disclose the statement whenever it discloses the portion of the record to which the statement relates.

-V. DISCLOSURE OF EDUCATION RECORDS AND DIRECTORY INFORMATION
+V V. DISCLOSURE OF EDUCATION RECORDS AND DIRECTORY INFORMATION

 Los Angeles Leadership Primary Academy must have a signed and dated written consent from the parent or eligible student before releasing any non-directory information from a student’s education record except as provided below.
 The written permission must specify the records that may be disclosed, the purpose of the disclosure and the party or class of parties to whom the disclosure may be made.
 When disclosure is made pursuant to written permission, the parent or eligible student may request a copy of the disclosed records.
+LALPA shall provide him or her with a copy of the records disclosed upon request.
 Signed and dated written consent may include a record and signature in electronic form if it identifies and authenticates a particular person as the source of the electronic consent and indicates such person’s approval of the information contained in the electronic consent.